This topic explains how to deploy Kedro on a production server. You can use three alternative methods to deploy your Kedro pipelines:

 Kedro builds the package into the

-dist/ folder of your project, and creates one
+dist/ folder of your project, and creates a

-.whl file, which are Python packaging formats for binary distribution.
+.whl file, which is a Python packaging format for binary distribution.

 pyproject.toml file and

 conf/ subfolder (and